RajPathare/Beats/README.md

 # Beats
 A Music-Visualizer created using javascript.
-(Platform - PC)
+(Compatible with PC)
 ### Note - Please wait for a minute until the song gets uploaded.
 Thank You !

 ## Screenshots